bytedance/primus/docs/primus-quickstart.md

 #### YARN

-As the default resource manager of Hadoop ecosystem, YARN naturally is the other resource orchestrator inside PBVM.
+As the default resource orchestrator of Hadoop ecosystem, YARN naturally is the other resource orchestrator inside PBVM.
 Similar to Kubernetes clusters, YARN installation can be verified by listing the cluster nodes.